Visrael24/Dev10-Final-Assessment/README.md

 <br>

 ## Machine Learning
 For our predictions, we used the LinearRegression model from the SKlearn library, looking to make predictions on Average Life Expectancy based on a location's Population, Fish Production, Fish Consumption, and the Continent it is located on.
-The code for this Machine Learning process are stored in [this python notebook](./Workspaces/Vals_workspace/ML-ETL-Life-Expect.ipynb), and some of the results are displayed below.
+The code for this Machine Learning process are stored in [this python notebook](Workspaces/Vals_workspace).

-[Insert ML Results screenshots]

 <br>